clipchamp/clipchamp-wordpress/readme.txt

 == Installation ==

-This section describes how to install the Clipchamp Video Uploader and Webcam Recorder plugin and get it working.
+This section describes how to install and set up the Video Uploader and Webcam Recorder plugin.

 1. Upload the plugin files to the `/wp-content/plugins/clipchamp` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress
-1. Go to the [Clipchamp API pricing page](https://clipchamp.com/pricing) to subscribe to a Clipchamp plan
+3. Go to the [Clipchamp API pricing page](https://clipchamp.com/pricing/api-access) to subscribe to a plan (all include a free trial period)
-1. Use the Settings->Clipchamp screen to configure the plugin
+4. Use the Settings->Clipchamp screen to configure the plugin
-1. Copy the API key from your [Clipchamp publisher portal](https://clipchamp.com/portal) and paste it into the respective field on the Settings->Clipchamp screen
+5. Copy the API key from your [Clipchamp publisher portal](https://clipchamp.com/api-settings) and paste it into the respective field on the Settings->Clipchamp screen

-For more information refer to [Clipchamp's help centre article](https://help.clipchamp.com/hc/en-us/articles/221593288-How-to-install-the-Video-Uploader-Webcam-Recorder-WordPress-Plugin).
+For additional setup tips and more information please refer to [our help centre article](https://help.clipchamp.com/hc/en-us/articles/221593288-How-to-install-the-Video-Uploader-Webcam-Recorder-WordPress-Plugin).

 == Frequently Asked Questions ==

 = What can I do with the Clipchamp Video Uploader and Webcam Recorder plugin? =

-This plugin lets you collect user generated video.
+This plugin lets you collect user generated videos.
 It embeds a button on your WordPress-based website that your visitors can click to either 1) record videos and upload to you or 2) upload video files they already have on their device.
 The plugin comes with a number of resolution (incl.
 480p, 720p, 1080p), format (incl.
 MP4 and WebM) and compression (5 levels) options.

 = How is the Clipchamp Video Uploader and Webcam recorder plugin different from a plain file uploader? =